 Know your rights

-You cannot be sent to prison because you cannot or don’t pay a debt (except for fines because they are penalties).
+You cannot be sent to prison because you cannot or do not pay a debt (except for fines because they are penalties).

 Fines